devEJesus/server-metrics-monitoring-telegraf/README.md

 # Configure the PostgreSQL database connection parameters.
 DB_HOST="localhost"          # Hostname of the PostgreSQL server.
 DB_USER="postgres"           # Username for database authentication.
-DB_PASSWORD="edgar"          # Password for the specified user.
+DB_PASSWORD=""          # Password for the specified user.
 DB_PORT=5432                 # Port number on which PostgreSQL is running.
-DB_DATABASE="telegraf_data"  # Name of the database storing Telegraf data.
+DB_DATABASE=""  # Name of the database storing Telegraf data.
 DB_MAX_CLIENTS=10            # Maximum number of clients allowed to connect to the database.
 DB_CLOSE_AFTER=30000         # Time in milliseconds after which idle clients are closed.